AxizDesign/LeShade/README.md

 | AppImage | `~/.config/leshade/manager.json` |
 | Flatpak | `~/.var/app/io.github.ishidawg.LeShade/config/leshade/manager.json` |

-This file records each game’s name and path, enabling accurate uninstall lists and clean removal of ReShade files.
+The file stores each game’s name and path — used to populate the uninstall list and to cleanly remove ReShade from a game.

 ---

 ## Contributing

-Clone the repository, implement your changes, and submit a pull request.
-Bug reports are also welcome and count as contributions.
+Clone the repo, make your changes, and open a pull request.
+Bug reports via issues count as contributions too.

 ```bash
 git add . && git commit -m "My changes" && git push origin main